 This is the first study to examine the pragmatic integration of the PHQ-9, GAD-7 and SWEMWBS within routine CMHT practice.
-For these three PROMs, we found good initial return rates (80%), excellent rates of scale completion (98-99%) and low rates (11%) of user refusal or unsuitability.
-After 3 months, service users reported significant improvements in symptoms of depression and anxiety, self-harm thoughts and functioning but not in subjective well-being or perceived ability to handle problems.
+For these three PROMs, we found good initial return rates (80%), excellent rates of scale completion (98-99%) and low rates (11%) of patient refusal or unsuitability.
+After 3 months, patients reported significant improvements in symptoms of depression and anxiety, self-